youyoubilly/pantilt/README.md

 __*`.change_unit()`*__ will change how many degree it turn for one unit.

 __*`.read()`*__ can read the current angle of the servo. \
-This function won't work properly and return *None* at the initial status until it has made one move. \

 __*`.to_min()`*__ will turn to the minimum angle. \
 __*`.to_max()`*__ will turn to the maximum angle.